How To Manage Your Videographer (Without Video Experience)

 Does it answer the question our viewers are actually asking?

 This video does a great job answering the initial question and thinking of additional questions that the viewer might have while watching the video.
-The best example of this is introducing the different types of leather cleaners and where you could find them.
+The best example of this is introducing the different types of leather cleaners and where you can find them.

 Video talent evaluation